Ayutthaya Kingdom: Peace and commerce

-Map of South East Asia, published by Nicolaas Visscher II (1649–1702).
-The map shows the entire trading region of the Dutch East India Company (VOC).

-The cessation of warfare around 1600 gave way to a prolonged period of peace and commerce, beginning with the reign of Ekathotsorot.
-The Portuguese and Dutch conquest of Malacca encouraged Asian traders to bypass Malacca by crossing the portage route mid-peninsula, controlled by Ayutthaya.
-This was a period of the great Asian empires: Ottoman Empire, Safavid Empire, Mughal Empire, Ming and Qing China, and Tokugawa Japan.
-Ayutthaya therefore became the lucrative middleman for trade between the global empires of the Early Modern World.
-Kings and nobles turned to hunting, trade, and the competition for the throne with the ending of warfare.
+The cessation of warfare around 1600 gave way to a prolonged period of peace and commerce under Ekathotsorot.
+The Portuguese and Dutch conquest of Malacca encouraged Asian traders to bypass it via the mid-peninsula portage routes controlled by Ayutthaya.
+This was an era of great Asian empires: the Ottoman Empire, Safavid Empire, Mughal Empire, Ming and Qing China, and Tokugawa Japan.
+Ayutthaya became a lucrative intermediary between the global empires of the Early Modern World.
+With warfare subsiding, kings and nobles turned to hunting, trade, and competition for the throne.

-This period of Ayutthaya is also characterized by the emergence of mercantile absolutism, where the king had a virtual monopoly on all incomes into the kingdom, allowing the king to build new temples and palaces, sponsor ceremonies, and enshroud the monarchy in ritual mysticism.
-The king had the power to appoint governors of cities in the inner Ayutthaya mueang (cities) as well as appoint ministers in charge of the government.
-This however all made the target of the throne much more lucrative and rewarding than before.
-To be able to successfully put your target onto the throne would immensely reward its facilitators as much as the winner of the crown.
-The ability to appoint a Front Palace was effective in times of war but became a double-edged sword in regards to peace.
-Foreigners, due to their lack of connections within the kingdom, often became prominent officials within the Ayutthaya court during this period.
+The period also saw the emergence of mercantile absolutism.
+A virtual monopoly over the kingdom's income allowed the king to build temples and palaces, sponsor ceremonies, and surround the monarchy with ritual mysticism.
+The king could appoint city governors and ministers, making the throne more lucrative than before.
+Successfully placing a candidate on the throne could greatly reward those who facilitated his accession.
+The ability to appoint a Front Palace was effective in wartime but became a double-edged sword during peace.
+Foreigners, lacking connections within the kingdom, often rose to prominent positions at the Ayutthaya court.